 We all know not to leave items on display in our cars to avoid theft, yet few of us follow the same principle when it comes to our homes.
-Leaving big ticket items in the window of your home, may as well be a neon sign for people looking to break in and steal from you.
+Leaving big-ticket items in the window of your home may as well be a neon sign for people looking to break in and steal from you.

-One quick smash and they can easily retrieve the item and run off with it, long before you’ve had chance to catch them.
+One quick smash and they can easily retrieve the item and run off with it, long before you’ve had a chance to catch them.
 Avoid this by keeping valuables away from windows or doors.

 This includes Christmas trees with presents underneath, especially if you are then going out to work all day leaving these in your front window.

 Incredibly, 73% of burglars enter through the front door.
 Likewise, old or faulty windows or locks could pose a huge security risk.
 That’s why it’s important to replace any lock or mechanism that is not safe and secure.

 Remember, the easier it is for someone to break in, the more likely it is to happen.
 Burglars don’t like a challenge!